 The time required to complete a professional conduct review depends on many factors such as complexity, the level of co-operation from parties, and the number of reviews underway.

 RECA will provide updates to all parties as a file progresses, and notify complainants of the outcome.

 In some cases, a local real estate board (or other industry association) and RECA receive the same complaint, which may lead to two investigations.
-These investigations have different purposes: the industry association looks into the industry professional’s compliance with the association’s membership requirements and rules for its members; RECA reviews the industry professional’s compliance with the Real Estate Act, Regulations, and Rules.
+These investigations have different purposes: the industry association looks into the licensee’s compliance with the association’s membership requirements and rules for its members; RECA reviews the licensee’s compliance with the Real Estate Act, Regulations, and Rules.
 The outcome of one investigation has no bearing on the other.